-As described in Note 1, the accompanying financial statements referred to above present only the financial position of Florida Cyber Charter Academy at Osceola at June 30, 2019, and the respective changes in financial position for the year then ended, and is not intended to be a complete presentation of Central Florida Virtual Charter School Board, Inc. These financial statements do not purport to and do not present fairly the financial position of Central Florida Virtual Charter School Board, Inc. as of June 30, 2019 and its changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As described in Note 1, the accompanying financial statements referred to above present only the financial position of the School at June 30, 2021, and the respective changes in financial position for the year then ended, and is not intended to be a complete presentation of Central Florida Virtual Charter School Board, Inc. These financial statements do not purport to and do not present fairly the financial position of Central Florida Virtual Charter School Board, Inc. as of June 30, 2021, and its changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.